paladin-t/b8/docs/manual.md

 ## Editors

+To run a cartridge, select it, then click `Cartridge`, `Run`; or right click on a cartridge, then click `Run`; or even double click on it when the `Run on click` option is enabled.

-To pause an opened running cartridge, click `Cartridge`, `Pause`, it will pause everything.
+To pause a running cartridge, click `Cartridge`, `Pause`, it is only clickable with an opened cartridge.

+To stop a running cartridge, click `Cartridge`, `Stop`; or just click the close button on a running canvas.

 To edit the properties of a cartridge, right click on it, then click `Properties`.